 There are no known issues of pests with this plant.

-A. This usually occurs due to root rot as these plants are quite sensitive to moisture and humidity.
-Make sure you have planted them in a well-draining soil.
-Also, keep the watering frequency to the minimum.
+A: This usually occurs due to root rot, as these plants are quite sensitive to moisture and humidity.
+Make sure you have planted them in well-draining soil.
+Also, keep the watering frequency to a minimum.
 The soil should be completely dry in between waterings.